moshthesubnet/my-lab-docs/docs/guides/pihole-lxc.md

 # 🛡️ Pi-hole (LXC Deployment)
 Pi-hole is a network-wide ad blocker that acts as a DNS sinkhole.
 By intercepting DNS requests for known ad servers and trackers, it prevents them from ever reaching your devices.
+LXC (Linux Containers) offer a lightweight, "bare-metal" feel for virtualization, giving your Pi-hole high performance with minimal overhead compared to a full VM.

 ### 1. Prerequisites
 *  Proxmox VE installed and reachable.